Catalina Amateur Repeater Association

 224.420 (-) PL 110.9

-McBride High School Team (K6MHS)
+McBride High School ARC (K6MHS)

 Since 2013, McBride High School has watched its club swell to ten licensed student operators (including one Extra and two Generals).
 Because McBride High School is a magnet school focusing on Engineering, Medicine, and Forensic sciences, the focus of the club has broadened.
 In addition to a priority in developing an efficient emergency response Amateur Radio team, the students have been challenged wth other science related projects, including antenna design and the design and construction of a mobile radio station.